My daughter recently turned three and before her birthday, I extensively searched the internet for great birthday gift ideas for 3-year-olds.

 For her third birthday, I wanted to give her presents that would help her reach three-year-old developmental milestones, keep her engaged and active, and encourage independent and imaginative play.

-Here is the list of my favorite toys and gift ideas for three-year-old girls.
+Here is a list of my favorite toys and gift ideas for three-year-old girls.